Last Updated on 26th September 2022 by Sophie Nadeau

-With the exceptions of ketchup and mayonnaise, there was perhaps no condiment that we used more than mustard when I was growing up.
-For many of us, the piquant sauce is a diet staple, and so during my time in Dijon (i.e. the French capital city of moutarde), I knew that I would simply have to sample some of the condiment!
+With the exceptions of ketchup and mayonnaise, there was perhaps no condiment that we used more in our household than mustard when I was growing up.
+For many of us, the piquant sauce is a diet staple, and so during my time in Dijon (i.e. the French capital city of moutarde), I knew that I would simply have to sample some mustard for myself!
 Here’s how to go mustard tasting in Dijon, Burgundy, France, as well as the best of tours, tastings, and experiences!

 - A history of Dijon Mustard

 - La Moutarderie Edmond Fallot, 16 Rue de la Chouette, 21000 Dijon

 - Moutarde Maille Dijon, 32 Rue de la Liberté, 21000 Dijon

 - Learn about the history of mustard in the Musée de la Vie Bourguignonne